SEGA Genesis Classics Collection Trophies Revealed, View Full List

 SEGA Genesis Classics Collection Trophies Revealed, Features Variety of Games

-The SEGA Genesis Classics Collection is releasing tomorrow, bringing with it a 50-game collection that will make any older gamer happy.
-With the game so close to launching, the trophies for the upcoming title have been revealed, and with them, we can see that players will have to play through a variety of the Collections games in order to unlock every trophy.
+The SEGA Genesis Classics collection is releasing tomorrow, bringing with it a 50-game collection that will make any older gamer happy.
+With the game so close to launching, the trophies for the upcoming title have been revealed, and with them, we can see that players will have to play through a variety of the collection’s games in order to unlock every trophy.

-Check out the full list of SEGA Genesis Classics Collection trophies below:
+Check out the full list of SEGA Genesis Classics collection trophies below:

 Platinum